BongBaesa/BongBaesa/README.md

-- 👋 Hi, I’m @BongBaesa
+- 😎 Hi!
+I’m @BongBaesa
-- 👀 I’m interested in software and calming catchy music
+- 🤗 Interested in software, books, and catchy music
-- 🌱 I’m currently learning as Computer Engineer that very daring..
+- 🌱 Still currently learning as Computer Engineer that very daring..
-- 💞️ I’m looking to collaborate on ...
+- 🔍 Looking to learn with someone who willing to teach me to digest the needs of being good average software devs despite of my naivety in other aspects..
-- 📫 How to reach me ...
+- 📫 You can email me on my baesabong@gmail.com

 <!---
 BongBaesa/BongBaesa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.